nickstanley574/DePaulCSC241Interview/deck.md

 In programming sometime you need to do the same thing and keep track of multiple values.

-To accomplish this, Python as a built in type and, because we programmers are unimaginative and like quick and effective communication, it called you guest it a list.
+To accomplish this, Python as a built in type and, because we programmers are unimaginative , it called you guest it a list.

 {% endcomment %}